 This is an additional, free, and mandatory service to make sure we are doing our very best to keep you as safe as possible while you recover and return to your desired activity level.
-Your baseline and progress assessments will be performed at Valley View Hospital in the Rehabilitation Services Department located on the 3rd floor.
+Your baseline and progress assessments will be performed in the Rehabilitation Services Department located on the 3rd floor of Valley View Hospital or in the Valley View Willits Care Center.